-CHANL is excited to announce that we are teaming up with the Art Department for our 6th annual Scientific Art Competition!
+CHANL is excited to announce that we are teaming up with the Art Department again for our 7th annual Scientific Art Competition!
 The Scientific Art Competition provides an opportunity to showcase scientific data with artistic appeal.
 The competition is coordinated by CHANL (Chapel Hill Analytical and Nanofabrication Laboratory) which is in the Department of Applied Physical Sciences at UNC Chapel Hill, but images do not have to be taken with CHANL equipment.
 This year there will be two ways to win:

 Artist’s Choice Awards

 A panel of artists from UNC’s art department will select images from this year’s submissions.
 These images will be professionally printed and mounted and displayed on a larger scale (24″ x 30″) than what we typically display in Chapman.
 We’re recommending that images be ~2000 x 2000 pixels in order to be considered for this portion of the competition.
 The Art department will also be choosing the top three images which will be awarded cash prizes (1st place $150, 2nd place $100, and 3rd place $75).

 Images will be displayed in the Chapman Hall Lobby and attendees of the 2015 UNC Science Expo (Saturday April 11th, 2015) will vote for their favorites.